tumble1999/savaslabs.github.io/_posts/2015-04-27-durham-restaurant-time-machine.md

  will be the subject of a future post!
 The gorgeous basemap is [Stamen Design](http://www.stamen.com)'s watercolor tiles, but if you find yourself lost you can click the "label streets" button to get a little bit more geographic context.

+The full sourcecode for the map is available on github at [savaslabs/durham-restaurants-map](https://github.com/savaslabs/durham-restaurants-map).